Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Sampling based approaches to variance estimation in model-based clustering

 The shift to the weighted likelihood bootstrap approach requires that when fitting the model $\tilde{M}$ from the full data to the WLBS sampled data, a weighted form of the complete data likelihood ($\ref{eq:complete data likelihood}$) is now maximized:

-As with the original bootstrap method, outlined in Section $\ref{sec:jkbs}$, $200$ weighted likelihood bootstrap samples are formed for each of the illustrative data sets by sampling $200$ weights vectors; this ensures robust variance estimation.
-Each sample formed again contains $n$ observations, but sampling with replacement is no longer employed -- all $n$ original observations are present in each of the $200$ samples formed, but each observation has associated weight $w_i$.
-Hence, the WLBS resolves the under-representation of small clusters which arises in the BS (and potentially JK) cases, as each WLBS sample includes all observations.
+As with the original bootstrap method, outlined in Section $\ref{sec:jkbs}$, $999$ weighted likelihood bootstrap samples are formed for each of the illustrative data sets by sampling $999$ weight vectors $w = (w_1, \ldots, w_n)$; this ensures robust variance estimation.
+Each sample formed again contains $n$ observations, but sampling with replacement is no longer employed -- all $n$ original observations are present in each of the $999$ samples formed, but each observation has associated weight $w_i$.
+Hence, the WLBS resolves the under-representation of small clusters that arises in the BS (and potentially JK) cases, as each WLBS sample includes all observations.

-Variance estimates of model parameters are calculated under the WLBS approach in the same way as they are computed in the BS method outlined in the algorithm in Section $\ref{sec:jkbs}$ -- with the exception that at step $(\ref{alg:sample})$ $K = 200$ WLBS samples are formed by sampling weight vectors from the uniform Dirichlet distribution.
-Thus, the WLBS also provides a quick and accurate way of estimating parameter variances, even in the presence of small clusters.
+Variance estimates of model parameters are calculated under the WLBS approach in the same manner as in the BS method outlined in the algorithm in Section $\ref{sec:jkbs}$ -- with the exception that at step $(\ref{alg:sample})$ $B_{WLBS} = 999$ samples are formed by sampling weight vectors from the uniform Dirichlet distribution.
+Thus, the WLBS also provides a quick and accurate way of estimating parameter variances, even in the presence of small/overlapping clusters.
+As such, the WLBS approach provides a robust nonparametric alternative to the parametric bootstrap approach.

 14pt